What does Grouping do in a report?

 - Click the OK button.

 - Click the arrow on the Save button on the Quick Access toolbar and select a save option.

-- Click Add Filter to open the Add Filter window.
+4. Click Add Group Filter (the Add Filter window opens).